 Development of innovative approaches to major challenges in biomedical research and contribution to turn research results into market-creating innovations since the early nineties.
 Discovery of molecular and cellular pathways implicated in the pathogenesis of asthma.
 Identification of novel biomarkers of asthma severity and treatment outcome.
 Development of in-vitro and in-vivo models for the investigation of new therapeutic targets and for testing drug candidates.
 Invention of methods for producing stem cell-derived airway epithelial progenitor cells with regenerative potential.
 Isolation and characterization of stem cell-derived biologics with therapeutic potential in pulmonary fibroses and end-stage pulmonary diseases, which currently require lung transplantation.
 Set up, growth and international expansions of businesses in the biopharmaceutical research and non-research commercial sectors.
 Effective long-term collaborations or partnership with diverse start-ups and larger biopharmaceutical companies to accelerate the development and commercialization of 2 novel diagnostics and 9 therapeutic candidates, also including fibrocyte-derived exosomes for the repair of diabetic ulcers.
 Contribution to the development of the first device for protection against the deleterious effects of inhaled pollutants (including allergens and cigarette smoke).
 Demonstration of the unreliability of available methods for monitoring and controlling air pollution at construction and demolition sites, with the in-progress research of innovative solutions.

-View citations of my peer-reviewed full-length publications and the h-index in Scopus, Orcid and Web of Science
+View citations of my full-length publications and the h-index in the major core collections of peer-reviewed and high-quality scholarly journals, such as Scopus, Orcid and Web of Science.

 Follow me on LinkedIn.